JohnnyPh/AndroidTubeEnhanced/README.md

 # AndroidTubeEnhanced

-AndroidTubeEnhanced is an app based on [Cobalt](https://cobalt.dev) that enhances your favourite streaming website viewing experience by removing ads, adding [SponsorBlock](https://sponsor.ajay.app/) support, and providing features like video speed control.
+<strong>AndroidTubeEnhanced</strong> is an <strong>custom TizenTubeCobalt</strong> app that have <strong>original android ID and Logo</strong> from the app that you can already guess!
+It is based on [Cobalt](https://cobalt.dev) that enhances your favourite streaming website viewing experience by removing ads, adding [SponsorBlock](https://sponsor.ajay.app/) support, and providing features like video speed control.

 <details>
 <summary><strong>What is Cobalt?</strong></summary>